“Wherever flaxseed becomes a regular food item among the people, there will be better health,” said Mahatma Gandhi.

 More than Just Omega-3’s

 The benefits of flax are not limited to the omega-3 content — not by a long shot.
-The oil, and especially the seeds, is a great source of something called lignans which have a whole host of health benefits of their own.
+The oil, and especially the seeds, is an excellent source of something called lignans which have a whole host of health benefits of their own.
 Lignans have a protective effect against cancer — especially those that are hormone-sensitive like breast, uterine, and prostate cancer.

 The effect of flaxseed lignans on breast cancer cells has been the subject of a fair amount of positive research.
 In one study, flaxseed was shown to have the potential to reduce tumor growth in patients with breast cancer.

 In this study, patients consumed a muffin with 25 grams of flaxseed (or a “placebo” muffin of the same size without the added flaxseed).
 The researchers noted that daily intake of 25 g flaxseed (about 3-4 tablespoons) could significantly reduce cell proliferation and increase apoptosis (cell death of cancer cells).

 The flaxseed also reduced HER2, a protein that increases the aggressiveness of breast cancer.

 Researchers have also found that lignans inhibited the growth of human prostate cancer cells in a test tube.